 Modern cancer treatment options are better than they have ever been in the past, including those specifically designed to treat oral cancers.
 They also happen to be getting better and better every day.

 HOW CAN I REDUCE THE RISK OF GETTING ORAL CANCER?

 There are many risk factors that can contribute to getting oral cancer.
 Reducing or eliminating exposure to these risks will give you a better chance of avoiding oral cancer.
 Some of the risk factors include smoking tobacco or using other tobacco products in the mouth, drinking excessive amounts of alcohol, and excessive exposure to the sun.
 It’s important to note that 25% of those diagnosed with oral cancer are non-smokers and only drink alcohol occasionally.
-Therefore regular checks are still essential even if you are avoiding these risk factors.
+Therefore regular checks for the early symptoms of oral cancer are still essential even if you are avoiding these risk factors.